lawalter/r-shiny-electron-app/README.md

             - Save the script
             - In Cygwin, re-run ```sh ./get-r-win.sh```
 13. In the R console, ```install.packages("automagic")``` if this package is not already installed.
 14. Switch to the RStudio terminal and make sure your directory is in the appNameHere folder.
-Get packages for R that are used in the shiny app by running ```Rscript add-cran-binary-pkgs.R```
+Get packages for R by running ```Rscript add-cran-binary-pkgs.R```
 15. Add additional dependencies to package.json.
 Replace the dependencies listed at the end of the script with the following.
 Take care not to paste over the final ending bracket ```}``` of the .json file.
 ```
       "dependencies": {